rails/rails/guides/source/testing.md

 # this will return the property for david called id
 users(:david).id

-# methods available to the User class can also be accessed
+# methods available to the User object can also be accessed
 david = users(:david)
 david.call(david.partner)
 ```